chadrem/workers/README.md

       :pool => Workers::Pool.new        # The workers pool used to execute timer callbacks.
     )

+#### Bucket scheduler

+Workers comes with an specialized scheduler designed to work around lock contention.
+This is accomplished by using many pools (100 by default) each with a single worker.
+Timers are assigned to a scheduler by their ````hash```` value.

 ## Concurrency and performance

 Workers is tested with both JRuby and MRI (C Ruby).